Autistic women are much more likely to develop anorexia than non-autistic women. This project will provide evidence to improve treatment and services.

 How this project is making a difference

-- develop best practice for autism screening and assessment in eating disorder services
+- improving practice around screening and assessment of autism in eating disorders services.